-- If the Adjustment Frequency changes, as long as the maturity period is set to Auto: (this is the default selection and is shown in the image below), the index maturity will automatically update to the closet rate where appropriate.
+- If the Adjustment Frequency changes, as long as the maturity period is set to Auto: (this is available as a default selection and is shown in the image below), the index maturity will automatically update to the closet rate where appropriate.

 - For example, if the Adjustment Frequency changes from 12 months to 24 months, the rate will change from Treasury 1-Year to Treasury 2-Year.

-- If another maturity period is actually used (i.e. a 3-year treasury), then the user can switch to that maturity.
+- If a specific maturity period is being used (i.e. a 3-year treasury), then the user can select that maturity from the dropdown.
 However, once selected, the index maturity will not automatically update if the Adjustment Frequency is updated.

 - For example, if you changed the maturity from Auto: to Treasury 3-Year, with a 36 month Adjustment Frequency, a reduction of the Adjustment Frequency to 12 months will still retain the Treasury 3-Year rate.